Krcano/README-Generator/Develop/README.md

 ## Installation
-  First you install the node js on to you rcomputer and copy these files on to your computer to start.
+  Installtion instructions

 ## Usage
-followt he inquirer promts and fill out the information
+Follow the inquirer prompts

 ## Contribution Guidelines
-  There are no guidelines yet.
+  There are no guidelines yet

 ## Tests
-  There are no tests yet
+  There are not test yet

 ## License
   [License: MIT](https://opensource.org/licenses/MIT)
 ## Questions
-  If you have any questions regarding my project you can contact me at my email: k11@gmail.com or visit my github at https://github.com/Krcano
+  If you have any questions regarding my project you can contact me at my email: k1@gmail.com or visit my github at https://github.com/Krcano